jameswniu/multi-intent-ai-chatbot/README.md

 Scale the pilot into a production-grade platform that combines LLMs with retrieval and structured data.

 **Core Stack**
-- FastAPI microservices on Kubernetes or ECS
+- FastAPI microservices on Docker or managed containers (ECS)
 - GPT-4 Turbo integrated with FAISS (RAG pattern)
 - Natural-language-to-SQL via LLM
 - RLHF feedback and retraining loop
 - Prometheus, Grafana, and OpenTelemetry for monitoring
-- Helm and multi-stage CI/CD pipelines
+- Helm for deployment templating (preparing for Kubernetes)
-- RBAC and security guardrails
+- Role-based access control and guardrails

+**Helm Clarification**
+Helm is introduced in Phase 2 as a templating and deployment abstraction to prepare for Kubernetes.
+It is fully adopted in Phase 3 as part of the orchestration stack.

 **What It Adds**
 - LLM-assisted intent classification in the Router Service